gratipay/guide/identity.md

 ![The Value Proposition Canvas](the-value-proposition-canvas.png)

+Download the canvases, work through Strategyzer's training materials, and pin down your business plan.

 A strong self-understanding does no good if its not shared with others.
-Since by our definition an organization is larger than just one individual, an organization needs some way to communicate.
+Since by our definition an organization is larger than just one individual, an organization needs some way to communicate—and an *open* organization doubly so.